jollopre/harmoniser/README.md

 ### Harmoniser Server

 Harmoniser server is a process specifically dedicated to running Subscribers that listen to [Rabbit Queues](https://www.rabbitmq.com/tutorials/amqp-concepts.html#queues).
-Like any other Ruby process (puma, unicorn, passenger, sidekiq, etc), Harmoniser remains up and running unless OS Signals such as SIGINT or SIGTERM  are sent to it.
-During boot time, the server can register each class from your code that includes `Harmoniser::Subscriber` module.
+Like any other Ruby process (Puma, Unicorn, Passenger, Sidekiq, etc.), Harmoniser remains up and running unless OS signals such as SIGINT or SIGTERM are sent to it.
+During boot time, the server registers each class from your code that includes the `Harmoniser::Subscriber` module.
 Creating a subscriber is as simple as:

 ```ruby
 class MySubscriber